Factors to Consider When Buying Structural Steel Products

 Cost: The process can be expensive, especially for large-scale projects.

-Limited Bonding: Paints and adhesives may not adhere well to galvanized surfaces.
+Limited Bonding: Paints and adhesives may not apply well to galvanized surfaces.

 Painting